joshfrench/om-wiki-fork/Intermediate-Tutorial.md

-It's quite common in modern applications to make an optimistic commit, and then discover that synchronization cannot happen - perhaps because of a backend bug, undefined behavior in the API , or commonly the complete lack of network connectivity.
+It's quite common in modern applications to make an optimistic commit, and then discover that synchronization cannot happen - perhaps because of a back end bug, undefined behavior in the API , or commonly the complete lack of network connectivity.
 In this distributed setting UI programming becomes a speculative endeavor.